 Software Installation

-First, download a zip file or clone the repository to your computer with git clone
+First, download a zip file or clone the repository to your computer with git clone.

 To run OCRA, you need three main files: